Rising-Stars-by-Sunshine/Hantian_Final_Project/Proposal/README.md

 - [15] Daskalakis, C., Goldberg, P. W., & Papadimitriou, C. H., "The complexity of computing a Nash equilibrium," _Communications of the ACM_, vol. 52, no. 2, pp. 89–97, 2009.
 - [17] Carmona, G., & Fajardo, J., "Existence of Equilibrium in Common Agency Games with Adverse Selection," _Games and Economic Behavior_, vol. 66, no. 2, pp. 749–760, 2009.

-### 7. Limitations and Future Research
-The current research has limitations, particularly its dependence on the availability and accuracy of social network data, which may raise privacy concerns and questions about data integrity.
-Future research will need to address these issues and explore the applicability of our model to other markets, such as real estate or online freelance marketplaces, where similar dynamics of information asymmetry exist.